kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Below we show a complete example.
 If you run it, you should get a plot like the one below the source code.
 It will not be exactly the same because we used a random number generator to add some noise to the data.
+The plots are created with Matplotlib.
+A plot is a simple but effective tool to qualify a fit.
+For most of the examples in this tutorial we added a plot.

 **Example: kmpfit_example_simple.py - Simple use of kmpfit**